jouvetg/igm_old/doc/update_tracking_particles.md

 * To adapt the seeding to your need.
 You may keep the default seeding in the accumulation area setting the seeding frequency with igm.config.frequency_seeding and the seeding density glacier.config.density_seeding.
 Alternatively, you may define your own seeding strategy (e.g. seeding close to rock walls/nunataks).
 To do so, you may redefine the function seeding_particles.

 * At each time step, the weight of surface debris contains in each cell the 2D horizontal grid is computed, and stored in variable igm.weight_particles.
-In turn this variable can be used to melt to the presence of debris.

 * You may visualize the moving particles in update_plot().